-2015 Pea nut Production Guide cont.) ð Remarks Apply to soil surface at planting, but before crop emerges.
+2016 Pea nut Production Guide cont.) ð Remarks Apply to soil surface at planting, but before crop emerges.
 Do not incorporate.
 Crop injury has been observed, especially when heavy rainfall is received shortly after peanut emergence.
 Do not exceed 2.5 pt/A of Sequence on medium or fine textured soils.
 Do not apply to sands or loamy-sand soils.
 May be useful in no-till peanut and for suppression of yellow nutsedge.
 Do not apply Sequence to cracking peanuts.
 Apply within 2 days following planting.
 Significant injury has been observed if applied 3 or more days after planting.
 Do not incorporate.
 Will not control nutsedge (purple or yellow) or sicklepod.
 Effective on ragweed, sicklepod, eclipta, and pigweed.
 Follow labeled sprayer cleanout instructions.
 Spray equipment used to apply Valor SX should not be used to apply other material to crop foliage.
 If heavy rain occurs at emergence, foliar injury from splashing Valor can occur.
 Peanut typically recovers by mid season. cides for Weed Control in Peanuts (cont.)
 Preemergence Product Per Acre Sequence 2.5-3.5 pt Valor SX 2.0 oz ided Herbicides for We Chemical Rate per Acre Glyphosate 0.703-0.984 lb ae/A + s-Metolachlor 0.938-1.31 lb ai/A Flumioixazin 0.063 oz Table 18.
 Recommended Herbi Weed Problem Controls most annual grasses and broadleaf weeds in conventional and reduced tillage production systems.
 Control or temporary suppression of many weeds, including hemp dogbane, yellow nutsedge, and rhizome johnsongrass.
 Provides residual control of large crabgrass, goosegrass, fall panicum, foxtails.
 Broadleaf weeds

-Table 18.
-Recomme nded Herbicides for V Table 18.
-Recommended Herbicides for Weed Control in Peanuts (cont.) t.)
-Ground Cracking (cont.) t.)
-Weed Problem Chemical Rate Per Acre Rate Per Acre Product Per Acre Remarks Small annual grasses, broadleaf weeds Paraquat 0.125 lb Gramoxone Inteon 8.0 oz Gramoxone Inteon is effective only on small emerged weeds (less than 1 inch tall) and does not provide residual control.
+2016 Peanut Production Guide ont.) ont.)
+Remarks Gramoxone Inteon is effective only on small emerged weeds (less than 1 inch tall) and does not provide residual control.
 Add 1 pt of nonionic surfactant per 100 gal of spray solution.
 May cause foliar burn on emerged peanuts but crop recovers and yield is not affected.
 May be tanks mixed with Basagran (1 pt/A), Butyrac or Butoxone (0.5-1.0 pt/A), Dual Magnum (1.0-1.3 pt/A), Outlook (see label) or Pursuit (2-4 oz/A, see label).
 Do not apply Dual II Magnum after peanuts have emerged.
 Do not apply later than 28 days after ground cracking.
 Maximum of 16 oz/A of Gramoxone Inteon may be used per season.
-Consult labels of Basagran, Butyrac, Butoxone, Dual Magnum, Outlook, or Pursuit.
-Barnyardgrass, broadleaf signalgrass, crabgrass, fall panicum, goosegrass, pigweed, carpetweed Alachlor 3.0 lb Intrro 4EC 3.0 qt Generally good annual grass control except Texas panicum.
+Consult labels of Basagran, Butyrac, Dual Magnum, Outlook, or Pursuit.
+Generally good annual grass control except Texas panicum.
 Micro-Tech can be applied preplant incorporated, preemergence surface or at peanut ground-crack.
 For Texas panicum control, applications should be as a tank mixture preplant incorporated with a labeled rate of Prowl or Sonalan.
 Can also be applied sequentially at ground-crack following a labeled preplant incorporated herbicide.
 Will not control emerged weeds and grasses.

-Recommended Herbicides for Weed Control in Peanuts (cont.)

-Table 18.
+Before using alachlor, check with buyers to determine if there are determine if there are determine if there are marketing restrictions on alachlor-treated peanuts. bicides for Weed Control in Peanuts (cont.)
+Ground Cracking (cont.)
+Product Per Acre Gramoxone Inteon 8.0 oz Intrro 4EC 3.0 qt Chemical Rate Per Acre Paraquat 0.125 lb Alachlor 3.0 lb Table 18.
+Recommended Her Weed Problem Small annual grasses, broadleaf weeds Barnyardgrass, broadleaf signalgrass, crabgrass, fall panicum, goosegrass, pigweed, carpetweed